Existence and regularity of steady-state solutions of the Navier-Stokes equations arising from irregular data: Introduction

 provided $s_0=s_1+s_2$. \end{lemma} This lemma can be proved via factorization of tent spaces \cite[Theorem 3.4]{Hu}.
 It is long-established that there is an intrinsic connection between weighted tent spaces and Triebel-Lizorkin spaces which we now recall their definitions.

 Let us denote by $\mathcal{S}(\rn)$ the class of Schwartz (smooth rapidly decreasing) functions on $\rn$ and $\mathcal{S}'(\rn)$ its topological dual space endowed with the weak-$\star$ topology.
 Define the space which inherits the topology of $\mathcal{S}(\rn)$ as subspace.
 This space may be identified with the space of Schwartz functions whose Fourier transforms vanish together with all their derivatives at the origin.
 Its dual space is denoted by $\dot{\mathcal{S}}'(\rn)$.
-Let $\varphi$ be a cut-off function given by
+Let $\varphi \in \mathcal{S}(\rn)$ such that